 Writing: Students are working in Unit 1 The Arc of Story: Writing Realistic Fiction.
 In this unit students learn that the lenses they bring to reading fiction can also be brought to writing fiction, as they develop believable characters with struggles and motivations and rich stories to tell.

-Spelling: Students are working in their designated group.
+Spelling: Students are currently being assessed and placed in groups.
 They will follow our class schedule and be tested on the 7th day of their cycle.

 Pre- and Post On Demand Writing Assessments